-Keep in mind that for tomatoes, the time to maturity is the amount of time between transplanting into the garden and harvesting ripe fruit.
+Keep in mind that for tomatoes, the time to maturity (or days to maturity) is the amount of time between transplanting into the garden and harvesting ripe fruit.

 The weather will also have an impact on how long it takes tomatoes to ripen.
-When the temperature is too hot or too cold, ripening will slow down or stop.
+Remember: when the temperature is too hot or too cold, ripening will slow down or stop.

 However, tomatoes can continue to ripen when temperatures return to the optimal range, as long as they were not damaged by frost or excessive heat and drought.

-There are three main ways to make your tomatoes ripen faster:
+Now that we know what makes tomatoes ripen, let’s figure out how to speed it up.
+There are four main ways to make your tomatoes ripen faster:

 - Choose a fast-maturing tomato variety